CommonAccord/NL-Roz-Form-Rental-Folder/Original/RentalContractNL-ENG-Orig.md

 4.Ti=Payment obligation, payment period

-4.1.0.sec=4.1 As from the effective date of this tenancy agreement, the tenant's payment obligation will consist of:
+4.1.0.sec=As from the effective date of this tenancy agreement, the tenant's payment obligation will consist of:

-4.1.1.sec=- the rent
+4.1.1.sec=the rent

 4.1.2.Alt1.sec=the fee in connection with the supply of electricity, gas and water for consumption in the living area of the rented object on the basis of an individual meter (costs of mains services based on an individual meter).